yangzhaogit/captcha/README.md

 This turns generic OCR into a fixed-layout recognition problem where simple image cues suffice.

 ### Solution Approach
-Treat each CAPTCHA as five independent slots laid out horizontally.
+Treat each figure as five independent slots laid out horizontally.
 The task becomes:
 **binarize → segment into 5 components → classify each component → concatenate**

 ### Method (Small, Deterministic Pipeline)